Chapter 3 : Hedonism is our Middle Name

 'I didn't choose it myself,' Scorpius said, huffily.
 'I'm just a…a…a hired piano-playing lackey.'

 'Whatever,' Gwendolyn/Raven waved him away.
 'We also like going to those things where people read poetry and shout a lot.'

 'There's one on tonight, I think,' Tarquin mused.
 'We should go, just for kicks.
 Down at The Banshee on Knockturn alley.
 Should be a scream.'

-I took a sip from my tea.
-It tasted like cold dishwater.
+I took a sip of my tea.
+It tasted like tepid dishwater.